jinseok9338/Carrot-Market-Shorts-1.0/README.md

-TODO Tweak login so when your email is not confirmed block the user TODO Update user function update rpoduct Function
+TODO Tweak login so when your email is not confirmed block the user Done TODO Update user function update product Function